 Each of the four full days of the ALPS Summer School 2025 will focus on a different aspect of psychedelic research, featuring three theoretical talks, a practical workshop, and a social event every day.
 Confirmed program details are released continually and the full program will be provided at a later point.
-Preliminary daily themes, a list of confirmed lectures, and learning objectives are listed below.
+Preliminary daily themes, a list of confirmed lectures and workshops, and learning objectives are listed below.

 Arrival and get together